mantidproject/developer/_drafts/week14.md

 * Revert "HistogramData rollout: `QwtWorkspaceBinData.cpp` to `DPDFInputDataControl.cpp`"
 * VATES uses native `vtkGenericDataArray`
 * New algorithms for asymmetry calculations in muon analysis
+* Improvements/fixes to reflectometry GUI
+* Move to use more of ParaView's built-ins

 Detailed Merges for Apr 3 to 9, 2017
 ------------------------------------